What is a Metal Cladding System?

 Custom Folding: Tailored panels for unique design and connection methods.
 Often used in high-end commercial, cultural, and exhibition projects, offering high design flexibility but at a higher cost due to custom nature.

-Common Materials for Metal Cladding Systems
+Common Materials for Metal Cladding Panels

 The choice of materials for metal cladding systems directly affects their performance, appearance, and suitability.
 Different metal materials have unique advantages and limitations, and the selection should consider project requirements, climatic conditions, budget, and aesthetic preferences.
 Below are some common materials used in metal cladding systems: